The Top Activities and Attractions on Santo

 Surf, snorkel or just chill in private island beauty on the Dany Island Day Trip.

-Your day tour includes convenient transfers from any Santo accommodation or cruise ship, plus a scenic 10-minute boat ride to the island.
-Once there, you'll have access to snorkelling gear, kayaks and surfboards, with the northern tip boasting Santo's best surf break LINK#TTD115.
+Your day tour includes convenient transfers from any Santo accommodation or cruise ship pickup.
+Once there, you'll have access to snorkelling gear, kayaks and surfboards, with experienced local staff available to assist nervous snorkellers or provide guided support in the water.
+What's more, the northern tip boasts one of Santo's best surf breaks LINK#TTD115.

 Location: